Ideas for Tattoo Cover Ups

 NAAMA is dedicated to enabling self-expression through skin.
-Often, if a client has an unwanted tattoo, that means helping our clients make space for a new tattoo or alter an existing design.
+Often, if a client has an unwanted tattoo, that means helping them make space for a new tattoo or alter an existing design.
 At our studio, it’s possible to fade for a cover-up you’ll genuinely adore.
 Our advanced laser technology is gentle on skin, removing unwanted ink and leaving behind a smooth, healthy canvas.
 Here we discuss tattoo cover-up ideas, detail the factors that influence which type of cover-up will work best for you, and explain how much it’s likely to cost.

-It's always a good idea to discuss your options with an experienced tattoo artist but there are three main options for transforming an existing tattoo into a new design.
+It's always a good idea to discuss your options with an experienced tattoo artist but there are three main options for transforming an old tattoo into a new design.

-The most common choice for a tattoo cover-up, complete coverage involves tattooing a larger design over the ink so that it’s no longer visible.
+The most common choice for tattoo cover up tattoos, complete coverage involves tattooing a larger design over the ink so that it’s no longer visible.
 While faded or light tattoos are the easiest to cover, they can only be masked using the same pigment or darker.

 Creative rework retains some of the original tattoo while incorporating tattoo ideas which alter or add to the previous tattoo design.
 This can vary from simple shading and highlighting to a total redesign.
 Again, the covered ink can only be masked using the same pigment or darker.

 As a cover up tattoo a blast over is a tattoo style in its own right.
 It barely masks the tattoo beneath, effectively creating a dynamic layered ink aesthetic.
 Most blast overs are made by layering heavy blackwork over lighter or faded color tattoos and you would want to choose a skilled tattoo artist if this was your preferred option.

 How do cover-ups work?

 The term ‘tattoo cover-up’ suggests that the fresh ink is being layered over the old ink, concealing it from view like layers of oil paint on a canvas.
 In truth, the pigments mix together beneath the skin.
-Darker coloured inks become dominant, which is why the best tattoo cover ups typically use plenty of black ink is often used to cover tattoos, and lighter inks combine to make new colours.
+Darker colored inks become dominant, which is why the best tattoo cover ups typically use plenty of black ink to cover tattoos, and lighter inks that combine to make new colors.

-For an effective cover-up, the artist will consider how to blend and shade those colours to achieve the result you want but while they may offer you a number of cover up tattoo ideas, they can’t make miracles happen.
-The colour interaction limits your scope and increases the likelihood of the original artwork remaining visible after the fresh ink has healed.
+For an effective cover-up, the artist will consider how to blend and shade those colors to achieve the result you want but while they may offer you a number of cover up tattoo ideas, they can’t make miracles happen.
+The color interaction limits your scope and increases the likelihood of the original artwork remaining visible after the fresh ink has healed.
 This is where some removal of the existing tattoo may be a better option than just having the tattoo covered.

 Is It better to remove a tattoo or cover it up?